-Amazon union voting ends Monday, but expect a long and contentious count
+Why the Amazon unionization vote could take a week — or longer — to resolve

 The RWDSU has made several claims that Amazon’s tactics during the election have improperly tainted the process.
 One issue the union cited is a mailbox that popped up in front of the warehouse just after voting started.
 The union says it could signal to workers that Amazon has a role in the running of the election.
 The union also complained about a financial offer Amazon made to lure unhappy workers to quit, arguing that the company provided an improper incentive to weed out pro-union workers.
 Amazon has said the mailbox provides a convenient way for workers to vote, and the pay-to-quit offer is extended annually to warehouse workers across the country.

-If workers vote against unionizing, the RWDSU could file unfair labor practices claims over those and other Amazon tactics, and ask the NLRB to toss out the tainted election results.
+If workers vote against unionizing, the RWDSU could file unfair labor practices claims over those and other Amazon tactics and ask the NLRB to toss out the tainted election results.
 If the board chose to hear those arguments, it would need to schedule hearings to rule on the claims.
-And if it agreed with the claims, it could call for a new election, or even certify the union.
+If it agreed with the claims, it could call for a new election, or even certify the union.

-And the RWDSU has suggested it might do just that.
+The RWDSU has suggested it might do just that.
 In a statement outlining the election process, the union wrote that the NLRB could set aside the results if the union’s objections demonstrate that “conduct by the employer created an atmosphere of confusion or fear of reprisals and thus interfered with the employees’ freedom of choice.”

 If the union wins, what happens next?